-At the Advanced Center for Orthopedics and Plastic Surgery, our surgeons specialize in the surgical treatment of carpal tunnel syndrome and cubital tunnel syndrome, including Dr. Taylor and Dr. Blotter.
+At the Advanced Center for Orthopedics and Plastic Surgery, our surgeons specialize in the surgical treatment of carpal tunnel syndrome and cubital tunnel syndrome, including Dr. Taylor.
 The Advanced Center for Orthopedics and Plastic Surgery has been performing orthopedic surgery, for more than three decades.

 Two common causes for numbness, tingling, and pain in the hand are carpal tunnel syndrome and cubital tunnel syndrome.
 Though they originate in different parts of the body, they are similar in that they are both caused by abnormal pressure being placed on a nerve, causing the aforementioned symptoms.
 In both cases, this pressure is caused by the narrowing of a “tunnel” through which the nerve passes.
 In the case of carpal tunnel syndrome, the bottom and sides of this tunnel are formed by the carpal bones of the wrist, and the top is formed by a band of tough connective tissue.
 In the case of cubital tunnel syndrome, the tunnel in question is formed by connective tissue that runs under a bony protrusion on the inside of the elbow called the medial epicondyle.
 This spot is colloquially referred to as the “funny bone.”